amitsandhel/PA273-Potentiostat-Software/README.md

 # To Do/Future Features:
-* Add threads and a callback feature.
+* (WILL NOT BE DONE) Add threads and a callback feature.
-* Separate the serial simulator class into a separate individual script.
+* (DONE) Separate the serial simulator class into a separate individual script.
-* Add a comport setting to argparse-change the comport setting from argparse.
+* (DONE) Add a comport setting to argparse-change the comport setting from argparse.
 * Add axes labels to graphs.
 * Add ability to change filenames if necessary using command line.
 * Run test files using command line.